LoopKit/loopdocs/docs/browser/phone-install.md

 * Open the *TestFlight* app and find the name you used for your *Loop* app in the [Create *Loop* App in App Store Connect](../browser/prepare-app.md#create-loop-app-in-app-store-connect) step
 * If you have previously used *TestFlight* on this phone and don't see the latest build, sometimes quitting and restarting *TestFlight* will bring that new build into the list of available apps
 * Most people will just tap install to get the most recent build
-    * If you have more than one version number available in *TestFlight* you can can choose which version to install by tapping on the `Previous Builds` row and then selecting the desired version
+    * If you have more than one version number available in *TestFlight* you can choose which version to install by tapping on the `Previous Builds` row and then selecting the desired version
 * Tap on Install
     * If you already have the *Loop* app installed on this phone, you will be warned that the app already exists on your phone and that you might lose data
     * Click Install again (your pump connection and all your data will be fine)